-When dealing with a child or a young person who has breached a condition of their bail and on two or more previous occasions breached a condition of that bail, the first consideration must be whether it is appropriate to return them to the custody of their parents or caregiver.

-This response enables Police to deal with less serious breaches that do not require or justify the further detention of the child or young person.
+The first consideration when dealing with a child or young person who has breached a condition of their bail and has on two or more previous occasions breached a condition of that bail is whether it is appropriate to return them to the custody of their parents or caregiver.
+This response enables Police to deal appropriately with less serious breaches that do not require or justify the arrest of the child or young person.

-Police should only arrest a child or young person for breach of bail with the intention of providing the court with information and recommendations to strengthen a more effective bail management plan or where police are seeing to oppose bail.
+Police should only arrest a child or young person for bail breaches with the intention of providing the court with information and recommendations to enable it to direct a more effective bail management plan or custody of the child or young person.